Laboratory of Dendrochronology

 - To ascertain information of natural processes changes,

-valuable for the independent verification and improvement of
+for the independent verification and improvement of climate models and

 influence on future climate